ts387/bioemu/README.md

 BioEmu outputs structures in backbone frame representation.
 To reconstruct the side-chains, several tools are available.
 As an example, we interface with HPacker (https://github.com/gvisani/hpacker) to conduct side-chain reconstruction, and also provide basic tooling for running a short molecular dynamics (MD) equilibration.

 > [!WARNING]
-> This code is experimental and is provided for research purposes only.
-Further testing/development are needed before considering its application in real-world scenarios or production environments.
+> This code is experimental and relies on a [conda-based package manager](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) due to `hpacker` having `conda` as a dependency.
+Make sure that `conda` is in your `PATH` before running the following code.

 Install optional dependencies: